 - Operating smarter by enabling process owners with deep, context-aware and actionable insights.

 Over the past 12 months we have introduced many innovations to simplify the journey towards the “data driven enterprise”.
 Process Runner now enables entire enterprises to automate and govern extraction and loading from the convenience of Microsoft Excel, including support for Microsoft 365 (formerly Office 365).
 Our Excel-based GLSU solution automates everyday business processes by empowering SAP financial users to build spreadsheet templates and post data directly into SAP.
 SourceConnect automatically integrates SAP Central Finance with now more than 20 (and counting) third-party ERP solutions.
-And Every Angle, our unique “Insights to Action” operational analytics platform now runs natively on HANA, providing deep and actionable insights in the state of the organization across Finance, Supply Chain, HR and Manufacturing.
+And Angles for SAP, our unique “Insights to Action” operational analytics platform now runs natively on HANA, providing deep and actionable insights in the state of the organization across Finance, Supply Chain, HR and Manufacturing.

 SAP continues to lead the pack as the largest global ERP and business applications provider and we’re broadening and deepening our commitment to SAP customers with data management and productivity solutions for SAP-run businesses.
-To dig deeper on our SAP solutions, check out our SAP resource library.
+To dig deeper on our SAP solutions, check out our resource library.

 I wish you a great SapphireNow Reimagined.
 There are a lot of great topics on the calendar, including the Sting concert at the end of it.
 Looking forward to “seeing” you there,